 What is Methadose?

-Methadone is an opioid medication.
-An opioid is sometimes called a narcotic.
-Methadone also reduces withdrawal symptoms in people addicted to heroin or other narcotic drugs, this medicine reduces withdrawal symptoms without causing the "high" associated with the drug addiction.
+Methadose is also used as part of a drug addiction detoxification program.
+In people addicted to heroin or other narcotic drugs, this medicine reduces withdrawal symptoms without causing the "high" associated with the drug addiction.

 Methadose may also be used for purposes not listed in this medication guide.